Nonmonotonic percolation threshold in correlated networks and hypergraphs: Percolation in Correlated Dyadic Networks

 where $\sigma_{\widetilde{k}}^2 = \sum_{\widetilde{k}} \widetilde{k}^2 P_1(\widetilde{k}) - \left[\sum_{\widetilde{k}} \widetilde{k} P_1(\widetilde{k})\right]^2$ is the variance of the excess-degree distribution.

 In order to explore networks with different degree–degree correlations while keeping the degree distribution fixed, we now introduce the following parametrization:

 where $\pi_1$, $\pi_2$ and $\pi_3$ are known and $\alpha_1$ and $\alpha_2$ are two free parameters subject to positivity and normalization constraints.
 By construction, this parametrization ensures that the matrix $P_1(\widetilde{k},\widetilde{k'})$ is symmetric and preserves the marginal distributions $P_1(\widetilde{k_i})=\pi_i$, which is independent of $\alpha_1$ and $\alpha_2$.
 Consequently, the excess-degree distribution (and therefore the degree distribution $P(k)$) remains fixed as we vary $\alpha_1$ and $\alpha_2$, which will allow us to systematically study networks with different degree-degree correlations while keeping the degree distribution constant.
+This construction, which preserves the marginals, is similar in spirit to the mixing-matrix approach used by Mann et al.~\cite{mann2025mixing} for inter-subgraph correlations in clustered configuration model networks.

-For this particular parametrization, the Pearson correlation coefficient is given by [after some algebra using Eqs.~(\ref{eq.corrGen}) and~(\ref{eq.Pkkalphas})]:
+For the particular parametrization given in Eq.~(\ref{eq.Pkkalphas}), the Pearson correlation coefficient is given by [after some algebra using Eqs.~(\ref{eq.corrGen}) and~(\ref{eq.Pkkalphas})]: